oskariorg/oskari-frontend/bundles/ol2/README.md

 This version inherits from a generalised mapmodule implementation.

 This is only a partial implementation and will change.
+This DOES NOT atm implement all generalised layer handling.

 Work-in-Progress.

 # Features migrated